Distortion in Cremona groups: Introduction

-It is natural to consider distortion in groups which are not finitely generated.
+It is natural to consider distortion in groups that are not finitely generated.
 We say that an element $c\in G$ is {\bf{undistorted}} if $\delta_c^H(n)\simeq n$ for every finitely generated subgroup $H$ of $G$ containing $c$.
-Changing $H$ may change the distorsion function $\delta^H_c$; for instance, if $c$ is not a torsion element, it is undistorted in $H=c^\Z$ but may be distorted in larger groups.
+Changing $H$ may change the distortion function $\delta^H_c$; for instance, if $c$ is not a torsion element, it is undistorted in $H=c^\Z$ but may be distorted in larger groups.
 Also, there are examples of pairs $(G,c)$ such that $c$ becomes more and more distorted, in larger and larger subgroups of $G$ (see \S~\ref{par:2Examples}).
-Thus, we have a good notion of distorsion, but the distorsion is not measured by an equivalence class of a function " $\delta_c^G$ ".
+Thus, we have a good notion of distortion, but the distortion is not measured by an equivalence class of a function " $\delta_c^G$ ".

-We shall say that the {\bf{distorsion type}} (or class) of $c$ in $G$ is at least $f$ if there is finitely generated subgroup $H$ containing $c$ with $f\preceq \delta^H_c$, and at most $g$ if $\delta^H_c\preceq g$ for all finitely generated subgroup $H$ containing $c$.
-If the distorsion type is at least $f$ and at most $f$ simultaneously, we shall say that $f$ is the distorsion type of $c$.
+We shall say that the {\bf{distortion type}} (or class) of $c$ in $G$ is at least $f$ if there is a finitely generated subgroup $H$ containing $c$ with $f\preceq \delta^H_c$, and is at most $g$ if $\delta^H_c\preceq g$ for all finitely generated subgroup $H$ containing $c$.
+If the distortion type is at least $f$ and at most $f$ simultaneously, we shall say that $f$ is the distortion type of $c$.
 For instance, $c$ may be exponentially, or doubly exponentially distorted in $G$.

 \begin{eg} Let $\bfk$ be a field.
-Let $c$ be an element of the general linear group $\GL_d(\bfK)$; we have one of the following (see \cite{LMR1, LMR2} and \S~\ref{par:h-and-d}) \begin{itemize} \item $c$ is not virtually unipotent, i.e. at least one of its eigenvalues in an algebraic closure is not a root of unity, and then $c$ is undistorted; \item $c$ is virtually unipotent of infinite order, and then $\delta_c(n)\simeq\exp(n)$ (this is possible only if $\bfk$ has characteristic zero); \item $c$ has finite order. \end{itemize} The dimension $d$ does not intervene in this description.
+Let $c$ be an element of the general linear group $\GL_d(\bfK)$; we have one of the following (see \cite{LMR2, LMR1} and \S~\ref{par:h-and-d}) \begin{itemize} \item $c$ is not virtually unipotent, i.e. at least one of its eigenvalues in an algebraic closure of $\bfk$ is not a root of unity, and then $c$ is undistorted; \item $c$ is virtually unipotent of infinite order, and then $\delta_c(n)\simeq\exp(n)$ (this occurs only if $\bfk$ has characteristic zero); \item $c$ has finite order. \end{itemize} The dimension $d\ge 0$ does not intervene in this description.
 In contrast, the unipotent elementary matrix $e_{12}(1)=\Id + \delta_{1,2}$ is undistorted in $\SL_2(\Z)$ but has exponential distortion in $\SL_d(\Z)$ for $d\ge 3$. \end{eg}